Title: Descriptive Review

 “LVC is the first line of defense for preventing material from penetrating the airway during swallowing and is distinct from true and false vocal-fold closure, which serves as a secondary defense.” p.
 2

-Hopefully, most of us got at least the gist of general airway protection (even if it did mimic those embarrassing past grad school learnings) and how it comprises of 4 levels during normal swallowing: true vocal folds–false vocal folds–epiglottic inversion–forward/inward movement of arytenoids (if not check out the full article for a review!!!).
+Hopefully, most of us got at least the gist of general airway protection and how it comprises of 4 levels during normal swallowing: true vocal folds–false vocal folds–epiglottic inversion–forward/inward movement of arytenoids (if not check out the full article for a review!!!).

 “Despite considerable overlap in the timing of these events, in videofluoroscopic images, the closure of the laryngeal vestibule space has been described as occurring by a compression from ‘‘bottom to top.’’
 This occurs first at the supraglottic followed by the subepiglottic space in a peri-staltic-like motion that can clear the vestibule or squeeze out bolus material that has penetrated the area to avoid aspiration below the vocal folds.” p.
 2